utsaslab/crashmonkey/xfsmonkeyREADME.md

 By default, the FS is assumed to be of type ext4.

-Type "./xfsmonkey --help" to check out the details.
+Type `./xfsmonkey --help` to check out the details.